 For the brief period of time that the Holy Bee of Ephesus will be prancing around in a “travel blog” costume, I will try to be those things, but probably not all of them at once.
 And there probably will be a few pictures of meals.
 In fact, there’s one below.

-Also during this period, the Holy Bee will abandon its monthly posting cycle and go weekly.
 The accompanying photos are mostly my own (which explains their poor quality), except in situations where photography was not allowed, or whenever time or circumstance precluded me from snapping some shots.
 In these situations, I will shamelessly swipe pictures from the web or resort to screenshots of Google Street View.

 So, what prompted me to clamber out of my chair, stuff an oversized suitcase full of socks and various medicated creams, and dust off my never-once-used passport?